chenfengokha/CUB/README.md

 4)Fig.4 and Fig.S9

 "Fig.4 and Fig.4-related.R" is the code for Fig.4 and Fig.S9.
-From this code, we calculated the Dpvn and Dpvs values of the 52 VNS-trio and all mutants of Dengue and Zika virus.
+From this code, we did the MH-test for 52 VNS-trio, and calculated the Dpvn and Dpvs values of the 52 VNS-trio and all mutants of Dengue and Zika virus.

 All final data used to draw the plot was combined in "allcombinedfig4.Rdata".